ethernitygame/.github/profile/README.md

 ## Achievements & Milestones

-- Developed the Ethernity game alpha, securing $580,000 in funding.
+- Developed the Ethernity game alpha.
 - Triumphed in 10 hackathons and reached finalist status for "Best Web3 Game".
 - Released SDKs for game developers to integrate AINFT avatars and blockchain technology.